 In any case, I hope you enjoyed this article on the best day trips from Osaka and Kyoto.
 If you have any questions, then feel free to let us know in the comments below.
 Thanks for reading and have an amazing time in Japan!

-This guide contains affiliate links, through which we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
+This article on day trips from Osaka and Kyoto contains affiliate links, through which we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We appreciate your support as it helps us make more of these free travel guides.
 Thank you so much!